 Unlike most capital cities, Juneau can be found beneath a snow-capped mountain, surrounded only by hiking trails, wildflowers and icy waters.
-Travelling to the city on a cruise is one of the most exciting journeys you’ll likely ever take, and when you arrive, there’s plenty waiting for you.
+Visiting the city on a cruise to Alaska is one of the most exciting journeys you’ll likely ever take, and when you arrive, there’s plenty waiting for you.

 Juneau’s food scene has never been so vibrant.
 Along with traditional eateries serving the freshest Alaskan seafood, eclectic fusion restaurants have popped up, creating new takes on the country’s classic dishes.
 To help you make the most of your time in this beautiful city, we have created a guide to the best restaurants within 20 minutes of your cruise port in Juneau.